I began blogging July 3, 1997, the day I bought my first PC.

 In 2007 at a Halloween party, Neil Strauss said to me in effect, “It must be a burden to feel the need to get content from your every social interaction.”

-A grad student at USC told me that blogging appeals to a conservative temperament because the blogger has a compulsion to conserve and compile information.
+A grad student at USC told me that blogging appeals to a conservative temperament because the blogger has a compulsion to conserve information.

 Andrew Sullivan writes in New York magazine about how he broke down under the strain of blogging: